 - Microsoft Learn – This is Microsoft’s newest iteration of it’s free training platform.
 It provides a lot of information on the newest Microsoft certifications as well as free training paths to help users earn a certification.
 There are a number of data related paths, primarily connected to learning Azure.

-Reader, we haven’t even talked about books, classes that might be held at a training center in your local area, or SQLSaturdays.
-There is a wide range of means for you to obtain training and help on the SQL Server platform.
+Reader, we haven’t even talked about classes that might be held at a training center in your local area, or SQLSaturdays.
+There is a wide range of possibilities for you to obtain training and help on the SQL Server platform.

 What to do next